 How to choose between a thesis and a non-thesis public health degree program in America?

-Choosing between a thesis and a non-thesis public health degree in America depends on your career goals and time commitment.
-Thesis programs typically require original research and a formal dissertation, which is ideal if you plan to pursue a doctorate or a research-focused role.
-According to the Council on Education for Public Health (CEPH), about 40% of accredited programs offer thesis options emphasizing rigorous research skills.
+When choosing between a thesis and a non-thesis online public health degree program in America, consider your career goals and learning preferences.
+Thesis programs typically require original research, which can benefit those pursuing academic or research-intensive roles.
+According to the Council on Education for Public Health (CEPH), these programs often foster critical thinking and advanced research skills.

 What options do students based in America have for studying public health abroad?